 *Not valid on already discounted wines, gift sets or custom label wine

-Mutt Lynch is located at 9050 Windsor Road, Windsor CA-- Stop in for a tasting -- No appointment needed!
+Our Mutt Lynch Tasting Room is located at 9050 Windsor Road, Windsor CA. Please Stop In!

 Bay Woof Magazine Names Mutt Lynch 2016 Beast of The Bay Winner - Dog Friendliest Winery

 Wine Buzz Magazine Names Mutt Lynch One of the Most Pet-Friendly Pours

 2014 Forbes Magazine Selects Mutt Lynch as Having Coolest Wine Labels--mbf Primitivo, Unleashed Chardonnay and "Rusty" Muttitage